Reviews & First Drives

 S650 Engine Options

-• Dark Horse (2024+): Ford's performance-oriented S650 variant takes the 5.0L to 500 hp using strengthened internals and additional track-focused hardware.
+Dark Horse (2024+): Ford's performance-oriented S650 variant takes the 5.0L to 500 hp using strengthened internals and additional track-focused hardware.
 It slots below the Shelby GT500 in the lineup but targets track day buyers more directly than any standard GT configuration.
+Base MSRP for the Dark Horse starts above the standard S650 GT by a meaningful margin; if that's the car you want, budget accordingly before you start comparing it to a used S550.

 Transmissions: Both the 6-speed manual and 10-speed automatic carry over, with the automatic receiving revised shift mapping and faster downshift response for track use.

 The powertrain case for the S650 is real but not dramatic.
-Twenty more horsepower in a car that already made 460 is not a reason to spend new-car money.
+Thirty more horsepower in a car that already made 450 is not a reason to spend new-car money.
 The Dark Horse is a different conversation entirely, and if that's what you're after, there's nothing comparable in the used S550 market without adding forced induction.

 Driving Experience and Everyday Usability